plaidml/plaidml/docs/docs/edsl.md

 looking at the shapes of the tensors, and the only restriction that imposes on `j` is that `j` must be an integer satisfying `0 <= 2 * i + j < N`.

-When can use `if` statements in Tile to handle such situations:
+When can use `add_constraint` in Tile to handle such situations:

 ```c++
 Tensor max_pool_1d(const Tensor& I) {